Prenatal care: check-ups and counseling

-During pregnancy and shortly after delivery, women are entitled to regular examinations.
+During pregnancy and shortly after delivery, women are entitled to regular check-ups and counseling.
 This allows risks and possible complications to be detected and treated early.
-Good to know: a midwife can also perform many of the examinations.

 At a glance

-- Every pregnant woman is entitled to regular medical examinations.
+- Every pregnant woman is entitled to regular medical check-ups.

 - The purpose of prenatal care is to monitor the health of the pregnant woman and the development of the child.

-- Most of the examinations can be performed by doctors as well as midwives.
+- Most check-ups can be performed by doctors as well as midwives.

-- There are also three ultrasound examinations, which are performed by the gynecologist.
+- There are three scheduled basic ultrasound scans, which are performed by a gynecologist.

-- The costs are covered by the statutory and private health insurance funds.
+- The costs of prenatal care are covered by statutory health insurance funds and, in most cases, also by private health insurance providers.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.